Do I Have Bell’s Palsy?

 - Computed Tomography (CT) Scan: Used to identify tumors or trauma on the neck and temporal bone.

-- Magnetic Resonance Imaging (MRI): Used to evaluate acoustic neuroma and other types of tumors in the internal auditory canal and brain.
+- Magnetic Resonance Imaging (MRI): Used to evaluate an acoustic neuroma and other types of tumors in the internal auditory canal and brain.

 - Electrophysiologic Test: Used to study the electrical flow to the heart.
 Additionally, an electromyography (EMG) or electroneurography (ENoG) may be performed in patients with severe cases of facial paralysis who are believed to have Bell’s palsy.

-Selective neurolysis is used to correct abnormal regeneration of the facial nerve.
+Selective neurolysis can be used to correct abnormal regeneration of the facial nerve.
 During a selective neurolysis procedure, Dr. Azizzadeh maps out the facial nerves via intraoperative EMG.
 He next decreases the activity of the facial nerves that hinder the smile mechanism.
 Dr. Azizzadeh then releases the platysma muscle that pulls the corner of the mouth down.
-This enables Dr. Azizzadeh to help a Bell’s palsy patient correct any “mis-wiring” of the facial nerve that otherwise makes it tough for this individual to smile, frown or make other facial expressions.
+This enables Dr. Azizzadeh to help a Bell’s palsy patient correct any “mis-wiring” of the facial nerve that otherwise makes it tough for this individual to smile, frown, or make other facial expressions.

 Dr. Azizzadeh performs selective neurolysis surgery at an outpatient surgery center.
 The procedure has minimal downtime and risks in comparison to other facial nerve procedures, and treatment results often become visible within one day of surgery.